-Currently dividend income is taxed at 10% where it falls within the basic rate band and 32.5% where liable at the higher rate of tax.
+Dividend income is taxed at 10% where it falls within the basic rate band and 32.5% where liable at the higher rate of tax.
 Where income exceeds £150,000, dividends are taxed at 37.5%.
-Dividend income is deemed to be paid net of a notional 10% tax credit.

-Some individuals qualify for the 0% starting rate of tax on savings income up to £5,000.
-The rate is not available if taxable non-savings income (broadly earnings, pensions, trading profits and property income) exceeds the starting rate limit.
+From 6 April 2015, the maximum amount of an eligible individual’s savings income that can qualify for the starting rate of tax for savings will be increased from £2,880 to £5,000, and this starting rate will be reduced from 10% to 0%.
+These rates are not available if taxable non-savings income (broadly earnings, pensions, trading profits and property income) exceeds the starting rate limit.

 Personal Savings Allowance

-The Chancellor announced in the March Budget that legislation will be introduced in a future Finance Bill to apply a Personal Savings Allowance to income such as bank and building society interest from 6 April 2016.
+The Chancellor announced that legislation will be introduced in a future Finance Bill to apply a Personal Savings Allowance to income such as bank and building society interest from 6 April 2016.

 The Personal Savings Allowance will apply for up to £1,000 of a basic rate taxpayer’s savings income, and up to £500 of a higher rate taxpayer’s savings income each year.
 The Personal Savings Allowance will not be available for additional rate taxpayers.